WiseGuru/Community-Digital-Garden-Docs/Syntax-and-Style-Guide.md

 ### Callout Formatting
 Use braces to indicate what kind of callout you're using, and then greater-than symbols for text.

+{: .warning}
+> Always make sure there is one empty line between the callout and the next piece of text; failure to do so will include the subsequent line in the callout.

 {: .tip}
 > My text.